congminh1254/logo/README.md

 - `turtle.Hidden = False`: Change the visibility of the turtle icon on the final image.
 - `turtle.Move(100)`: Turtle move to the current direction by 100 pixels.
 - `turtle.MoveTo(100,100)`: Turtle move to point (100, 100) on the image.
-- `turtle.MoveTo(coordinate)`: Turtle move to a coordinate on the image.
+- `turtle.MoveToCoord(coordinate)`: Turtle move to a coordinate on the image.
 - `turtle.Write("Some Text")`: Turtle will write some text to image.
-- `turtle.Write(1, 3, "Abc")`: Turtle will write text at specified position.
+- `turtle.WriteXY(1, 3, "Abc")`: Turtle will write text at specified position.

 #### Variable
 For every variable, data type can not be changed after defined.
-Variable define only valid in the block
+Variable define only valid in the function scope Define, assign:
-Define, assign:
 ```
 x = 1